technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image90.png)

-3.  click on Describe what the topic does and enter the trigger phrases:
+3.  click on **Describe what the topic does** node and enter the trigger phrases:

    - “speak to a person”,

    - “this didn’t help”.

-4.  click on + sign and select send a message to add a message node and enter the Message:
+4. Now, click on **+** sign and select **Send a message** option to add a message node and enter the Message:

     “You can reach our IT support team.

     **Email us at:** admin@M365x09815490.onmicrosoft.com”

 ![A screenshot of a computer AI-generated content may be